mmingay2/mmingay2.github.io/webapps.md

 This is an example of a custom IGV browser that can be configurated to display BAM, Wig, BigWig, VCF and a multitude of genomic regions files for validation and exploration.

 [IGV.js Browser](http://mmingay.com/igvbrowser.html)

+[Morpheus](https://software.broadinstitute.org/morpheus/) is a powerful browser-based javascript tool for visualizing and analyzing high dimensional datasets developed by the Broad Instiute.

+See my [tutorial](https://github.com/mmingay2/coloCancerBrowser) on how to use [Flask](https://palletsprojects.com/p/flask/) to run Morpheus locally or in the cloud.

 ---